populationgenomics/talos/design_docs/Clinvar.md

 | ENSP12345::123   | AlleleID::#Stars                  |
 | ENSP12345::678   | AlleleID::#Stars+AlleleID::#Stars |

-The outputs of this process are all written into `cpg-common-<main/test>-analysis/clinvar_aip/YY-MM`, and a new round of creation is triggered on the first day of each month.
-When AIP runs, the annotation Tables are collected from the latest communal directory, and incorporated into the AIP results.
+The outputs of this process are all written into `cpg-common-<main/test>-analysis/clinvar_talos/YY-MM`, and a new round of creation is triggered on the first day of each month.
+When Talos runs, the annotation Tables are collected from the latest communal directory, and incorporated into the Talos results.

 ## Automation